Roth & Co (Pint)

 Joseph Roth was born on April 19, 1827, in Niederbronn-les-Bains, France.
 He arrived in San Francisco at an early date in the Gold Rush era of 1849.
 The city quickly became the largest and most important business and population center in the American West.
 Roth recognized the potential for wholesaling liquor and wine in a town teeming with saloons, new hotels, and provision stores.

 Roth’s business importing wines and liquors originated around 1859, though he was recorded as a merchant in San Francisco as early as 1856.
 In 1861, his first city directory address was 508 Battery at the Old Court House building.
 By 1865, Joseph Roth had moved to 805 Montgomery.
 After a few years of operating on his own, Roth took on Henry Videau as a partner in 1867.
 They would eventually relocate 214 & 216 Pine Street which is embossed on our flask and remain partners until a name change in 1876 to Roth & Levy (Herman L. Levy).
 Levy would depart and for the next ten years or so it was Roth & Co. at the 214 & 216 Pine Street address.
 Adolph Roos and Simon Scheeline would join Joseph Roth as partners.

 Joseph Roth was also responsible for the extremely rare Mohica Bitters which ironically, was the first bottle embossed with the name Roth & Co. on it.
 Up until then, Joseph Roth excluded the use of his now well-known name.
 Even more ironic is that it was a bitters as Roth was primarily known for his numerous brands of whiskey.

-Support: Sixty Years of Roth & Co — Sans Roth by Jack Sullivan
+Support: Reference to Sixty Years of Roth & Co — Sans Roth by Jack Sullivan